VYelisieievV/BestHackaton2020/README.md

 # BestHackaton2020
-Here we store our PowerRangers team solutions for BEST INT20H Hackaton.
+Here we store our Power Rangers team solutions for BEST INT20H Hackaton.